 You want to build lasting, positive client relationships.
 You don’t want your clients to think you’re someone who quibbles over every penny.
 So, be reasonable, maintain a long-term view, and be willing to let things slide.
 Consider that sometimes you stand to gain more in the long term from that interaction—that single freebie or favor—than you would from the initial monetary benefit.

 One practical way to execute this and show your generous spirit in the name of building that relationship (but make it clear a charge would normally apply) is to add a discount to your invoice.

 There’s nothing wrong with giving a loyal client a freebie.
 But it becomes problematic when the client starts expecting it.
 And, if you’re not careful you may find yourself doing massive amounts of “free” work with no money to show for your efforts.

 Failure to correct this situation may lead to resentment.
 And that’s not fun.
 Thankfully, fixing the situation is easy, and you don’t have to burn bridges with the client.
 Just take charge and train them to stop expecting it.

 Do you have clients who expect free work?
 How do you deal with it?

-We hope you don’t need these, but if things get out of hand and you find yourself need to break up with a client, try these tips:
+We hope you don’t need these, but if things get out of hand, here are some tips to help you break up with a client.